 This will also fluctuate based upon the time of day, the amount of use on any particular survey you’re using with your hosting company, and so on.

 This is basically pulling in the data from Google’s page speed tool so, you’ve got one localized location where you don’t need to worry about jumping back out to that particular page to check your speed.

-You can just focus on everything inside here and reanalyze as you go through.
+You can just focus on everything inside here and reanalyze as you go through it.

-And doing it inside Screpy means that you don’t have to worry about copying URLs between your website and then actually page speed scores and so on.
+And doing it inside Screpy means that you don’t have to worry about copying URLs between your website and then actual page speed scores and so on.

 We can really dig down and find out everything about our page.

 For example, if I click on the low content ratio, it will show me all of the pages where this particular issue occurs.

 Whether you find it useful, it’s up to you on how deep you want to go into your technical SEO analysis and so on.